btisystems/resource-adapter-training/README.md

-300 Ethernet
+400 Pseudowire
 =========================

-This section is the start of the Ethernet section for the Resource Adapter.
+This section is the start of the Pseudowire section for the Resource Adapter.

 Dependencies